 Promoting participation in the activities of continuing medical education (including internship, studying/training etc.) of health professionals.

-Utilization of graduate programs and specialized training opportunities in the field of medicine for Qatars/both parties.
+Utilization of graduate programs and specialized training opportunities in the field of medicine for both parties.

 Develop cooperation between both Parties in the fields of physiotherapy, rehabilitation, nursing and public health.